 Pier Scour

-Pier scour, or local scour, involves removal of material from around piers.
-It is caused by an acceleration of flow and resulting vortices induced by the pier’s obstruction to the flow.
-The most significant factors that cause local pier scour are the velocity and depth just upstream of the pier as well as the projected shape of the pier.
-These are measured from the upstream, approaching, cross-section.
+Pier scour, also known as local scour, refers to the erosion of material surrounding piers.
+This phenomenon occurs due to the acceleration of water flow and the vortices created by the pier obstructing the flow.
+The primary factors influencing local pier scour include the velocity and depth of the water just upstream of the pier, along with the pier’s projected shape.
+These measurements are taken from the upstream, approaching cross-section.

 Channel Studio evaluates and computes scour for each individual pier.
 The approaching velocity and depth, y1, is that of the Left Overbank, Main Channel or Right Overbank; depending on where the individual pier is located.